 Extending Bayesian optimization to parallel computing is an interesting and meaningful task.
 In this work, we propose a novel idea to develop batch Bayesian optimization algorithms.
-Different from existing methods, the newly proposed expected subspace improvement (ESSI) approach tries to select multiple query points in multiple subspaces.
-After getting a batch of points, we can then evaluate them in parallel.
-The proposed ESSI approach has no additional parameter, is easy to understand and simple to implement.
-The proposed ESSI approach has shown very competitive performances in both computational cost and optimization efficiency when compared with the standard Bayesian optimization and seven batch EI approaches through numerical experiments.
-However, our work does not consider expensive constraints.
-Therefore, extending this idea to expensive constrained optimization might be interesting for future research.
+Different from existing methods, the proposed method selects multiple query points in multiple different subspaces.
+The proposed approach has no additional parameter, is easy to understand and simple to implement.
+The proposed approach has shown very competitive performances in optimization efficiency when compared with the standard Bayesian optimization and ten well-established batch approaches through numerical experiments.
+We also show that the proposed approach can be well applied to different acquisition functions.